FRACTIONAL CFO OR CONTROLLER: WHEN IS IT THE RIGHT WAY TO GO?

 Once, when interviewing for a high-level finance position, the CEO asked what I would do if he was unavailable my first two months and I could do whatever I wanted.
 I told him I would put on a bump cap and uniform and work in the plant for a month, then ride around with the sales team for a couple of weeks, sit in with the marketing department, then finally introduce myself to the accounting department.
-The controller – a vital function – must know the accounting function.
-A CFO must know the business.
+The controller – a vital function – must know the accounting function and the basics of the business.
+A CFO must deeply understand all aspects of the business.

-A fractional CFO may be engaged on an interim, part-time, or project basis.
-Due to the critical nature of the position and a company’s needs, an organization may decide to fill a CFO vacancy on an interim basis rather than rush into a permanent decision.
-Another common situation is for organizations that are ready to establish a CFO position but aren’t exactly sure what it should look like, what the responsibilities should be, and how it should fit into the company’s executive structure.
-In those cases, an experienced fractional CFO can help assess the company’s culture, establish its needs, and set the ground for a permanent position.
+A fractional CFO or controller may be engaged on an interim, part-time, or project basis.
+Due to the critical nature of the position and a company’s needs, an organization may decide to fill a CFO or other vacancy on an interim basis rather than rush into a permanent decision.
+Another common situation is for organizations that are ready to establish a new position but aren’t exactly sure what it should look like, what the responsibilities should be, and how it should fit into the company’s executive structure.
+In those cases, an experienced fractional professional can help assess the company’s culture, establish its needs, and set the ground for a permanent position.

-A company may need a CFO level executive on an ongoing basis, but not quite full-time.
-In those cases, a part-time fractional CFO may be the best fit.
-This can provide a company with CFO level planning and oversight without committing to a fulltime position.
+A company may need a CFO-level executive or controller on an ongoing basis, but not quite full-time.
+In those cases, a part-time fractional professional may be the best fit.
+This can provide a company with professional planning and oversight without committing to a full-time position.

 - Freelancers: These are individuals with specific expertise, often focused on certain industries.
 They can act independently and quickly, but may be limited to their personal expertise and availability.